naonder/NetworkConfigUtility/README.md

     optional arguments:
-      -h, --help            show this help message and exit -config path to config file for device(s) change configuration on a device or groups of devices -getters GETTERS [GETTERS ...]
+      -h, --help            show this help message and exit

+      -config path to config file for device(s)

+                            change configuration on a device or groups of devices

+      -merge path to config file for device(s)

+                        merge a configuration to a device or group of devices

+      -getters GETTERS [GETTERS ...]

-                            use built-in NAPALM getters to retrieve information -cli command          use the system CLI to retrieve information
+                            use built-in NAPALM getters to retrieve information

+      -cli command          use the system CLI to retrieve information

+        -getters_extra GETTERS_EXTRA [GETTERS_EXTRA ...]

+                        optional, additional getters to use

+      -cli_extra command    optional, additional CLI to retrieve information

 Example execution of the getters looks like such: